 Rather than saving the coins for next time, we give our change to UNICEF on the plane ride back.
 UNICEF has a program called Change for Good where they take donated currency to support impoverished children around the world.
 American Airlines and Aer Lingus both take part in the program.

-While our change donations probably amount to less than $10 each time, the Change for Good program has generated more than $140 million dollars.
+While our change donations probably amount to less than $10 each time, the Change for Good program has generated more than $17 million dollars from American Airlines alone.
 I like being a part of that, even if it is just the tiniest bit.

 #27.
+WhatsApp is one of my favorite travel apps because I can send all the pics and text I want to anyone who has the app for free.
 Have a pic that would be fun to send home to those poor souls going to work every day while you are living it up in Ireland?
-Or got a photo to send mom & dad to let them know you are still alive and well?
-WhatsApp is my favorite travel app because I can send all the pics and text I want to anyone one who as the app for free.
-No matter where I am as long as I can get to wifi, I can communicate home.
+No matter where I am as long as I can get to wifi, I can call or text home.
 It saves me from expensive international text messaging fees with my cell carrier.

 #29.
-When walking into a pub for a pint or some food, go up to the bar to get some menus before finding a seat.
+When walking into a pub for a pint or some food, go to the bar to ask for a menu before finding a seat.
 If you sit right down you might find yourself waiting a long time for service.

 #31.
 Never say no to a cup of tea.
 People travel to Ireland for all sorts of reasons, family heritage, the pubs, the history, the beautiful scenery.
 Those are all great reasons to go, but the best thing about Ireland is the people.
-They seem to have this innate sense of hospitality.
-Simply welcoming and kind.
+The Irish seem to have an innate sense of hospitality.
 For us, it feels like coming home every time we’re there.

-When someone invites you to have a cup of tea, they aren’t just asking if you would like a beverage.
-They are looking for a bit of friendly conversation to get to know you a little and to share in your Ireland experience.
-Even if you aren’t a tea drinker, always say yes to a cup.
+One of the best Ireland travel tips I can share with you is that when someone invites you to have a cup of tea, they aren’t just asking if you would like a beverage.
+They are looking for a bit of friendly conversation with you.
+Even if you aren’t much of a tea drinker, always say yes to a cup.
 You never know what kind of conversations and experiences it may lead to.

 Want even more tips & the Best Ireland Packing List?